Vanessa MacCormack: 5 Fast Facts You Need to Know

-Vanessa MacCormack, a young, married teacher, was found dead in her Boston-area home, and her body bore signs of trauma.
+Vanessa MacCormack, a young, married teacher, was found dead in her Boston-area home, and authorities are now accusing her husband, Andrew, of murdering her.

+She was a well-liked second-grade teacher in Massachusetts.
+On social media, both Vanessa and Andrew MacCormack filled their pages with photos that showed them as a loving couple, at their wedding, during his proposal, entering their first new home.

-Police were being tight-lipped about the circumstances of MacCormack’s mysterious death on September 25, and they are seeking the public’s help in solving it, although they are stopping short of calling it a murder until the medical examiner’s investigation is completed.
+Police were being tight-lipped about the circumstances of MacCormack’s mysterious death on September 25, and initially sought the public’s help in solving it.
+However, on September 26, they revealed that MacCormack was murdered and that her husband was arrested in the death.

+“The evidence suggests that her murder was a crime of domestic violence, committed in the very place where she should have been safest – her own home,” Suffolk County District Attorney Daniel Conley’s office said.

 Here’s what you need to know: